-Artist in Residence Programme
+Artist in Residence Programme.

-The Artist in Residency opportunity is open to artists specialising in any art form and interested in IOU’s approach.
-The residency includes living rent and bill free in a self contained artist apartment to develop their practice and create an art project in response to their time spent living at the Hostel.
+The Artist in Residency opportunity is open to artists specialising in any art form interested in IOU’s approach.
+The residency includes living rent and bill free in a self contained artist apartment to develop their practice and create an art project in response to time spent living at the Hostel.

 woman in red sweater paints a multi coloured oil painting